All About Utilities Meter Readers

 - Meter Record Clerk

 In the United States, there were 34,800 jobs for Utilities Meter Reader in 2016.
 There is little to no growth in job opportunities for Utilities Meter Reader.
-Due to new job openings and attrition, there will be an average of 2,300 job openings in this field each year.
+There will be an estimated 2,300 positions for Utilities Meter Reader per year.

 The states with the most job growth for Utilities Meter Reader are Alaska, Nevada, and Utah.
 Watch out if you plan on working in Colorado, New Hampshire, or Wyoming.
 These states have the worst job growth for this type of profession.